grahami/cushon/README.md

 This approach was adopted so that the same solution could support both web, and native clients.

-The solution is a fairly limited implementation and makes a number of assumptions and has comments about improvements and enhancements that have been left out.
+The solution is a fairly limited implementation and makes a number of assumptions and has some initial comments in the code about improvements and enhancements that have been left out.

 ## Use of Docker
 Built on Docker with a docker-compose script to create two containers.